Meetpatel006/smart-safety/MIGRATE_TO_NATIVEWIND_GLUESTACK.md

 };
 ```

-5. Wrap your app with Gluestack provider (optional)
+5. Wrap your app with Gluestack provider

 Gluestack UI may expose a Provider for themes — check `@gluestack-ui/core` docs.
 If you don't need a provider, you can simply use NativeWind classes and Gluestack components directly.